 Canada is another popular destination for international students who aspire to earn their academic degrees abroad.
 Canada’s university tuition fees are typically less expensive than in the United States and the United Kingdom.
 International undergraduate students in Canada can expect to pay an average annual tuition of CAD 14,000.
 Canadian university fees vary by province and according to the type of program you are studying.
 According to Statistics Canada, undergraduate students studying dentistry, medicine, pharmacy and law in Canada pay the highest average tuition.

 International students hoping to study in Canada can apply for many financial aid options such as scholarships, grants and bursaries offered by each university, the Canadian government and other public and private organizations.

 If you think that you may not be able to finance your own education in Canada, explore some of these scholarship options:

 - IDRC Research Awards: These Awards, offered by the International Development Research Centre (IDRC) in Canada, are a one-year paid program for research carried out in one or more developing countries.
 Citizens of developing countries interested in pursuing or have completed postgraduate or doctoral studies are eligible to apply.
 Selected candidates are trained in research management through hands-on experience within their chosen program and also work under the mentorship of a program officer.

-- Anne Vallée Ecological Fund: The Anne Vallée Ecological Fund (AVEF) offers two 1,500 CAD scholarships to support students registered in animal research at the Masters or Doctoral level in a Québec or British Columbia University.
-The AVEF is focused on supporting field research in animal ecology, in relation to the impact of human activities such as forestry, industry, agriculture, and fishing.
+- Anne Vallée Ecological Fund: The Anne Vallée Ecological Fund (AVEF) offers two 1,500 CAD scholarships to support students registered in animal research at the master’s or doctoral level in a Québec or British Columbia University.
+The AVEF is focused on supporting field research in animal ecology, in relation with the impact of human activities such as forestry, industry, agriculture, and fishing.
 International students are eligible to apply for this scholarship.